NIURoverTeam/RoverCoreOS/README.md

 Once the TX2 is up and running, edit the `/etc/apt/sources.list` file and replace `deb http://archive.ubuntu.com/ubuntu trusty universe main` with `deb [arch=amd64,i386] http://archive.ubuntu.com/ubuntu trusty universe main`.

-### Setup the RealSense Camera
-With a freshly imaged TX2, you'll need to install drivers for Intel's RealSense camera.
-We have a script repository [here](https://www.github.com/NIURoverTeam/installlibrealsenseTX2) to do just that, so give it a shot.

 ### Downloading & Installing Rover Core OS

 You can grab the source code from this repository using git.
 Make sure you clone it into your catkin workspace's `src` directory (if you setup everything according to the ROS tutorial, probably `~/catkin_ws/src`).
 Any development should be done on a branch distinct from `master` with working code being merged in via pull requests.

 Next, you can run the dependency install script in the `scripts` directory.

-Once that's done, you should be able to run `catkin_make` in the catkin workspace root directory to build the neccessary code and dependencies.
+Once that's done, you should be able to run `catkin_make_isolated --pkg rover_core_os` in the catkin workspace root directory to build the neccessary code and dependencies.

-You'll probably also have to install [Google Cartographer](https://google-cartographer-ros.readthedocs.io/en/latest/index.html) and [Intel's Real Sense package](http://wiki.ros.org/RealSense)

 ### Running
 You can get Rover 2.0 up and running using `roslaunch`